LamSut/W0rm/README.md

 ## Objectives

 * Building a security testing practice environment and providing knowledge about Information Security for students of Can Tho University.
-* Implementing lectures and challenges on Information Security theory, attack and defense techniques in cyberspace.
+* Implementing lectures and challenges in the field of Information Security.
-* Integrating Cloud Computing technology to build attack VMs and target VMs for security testing exercises.
+* Integrating Cloud Computing technology to build attack/target VMs for security testing exercises.

 ## Key Components